 Jun-Jul – Cowboy’s Roundup Days – For more than 100 years Steamboat has celebrate their five night Independence Day weekend festival.

-Jun-Aug – Pro Rodeo Series – Weekly rodeo from mid June to mid August.
+Jun-Aug – Pro Rodeo Series – Summer PBR rodeo held on Friday and Saturday nights from mid June to mid August.

 Jul – Hot Air Balloon Rodeo – A colorful weekend in Steamboat Springs in early July.